Please use the menu below to navigate to any article section:

 - Always have a separate building inspector and pest inspector.

-- Strongly advise a pest inspection if based in Queensland.
+- I strongly advise a pest inspection, especially if your property is in Queensland.

 - Allow 60 – 90 minutes for the average property inspection.

 - Negotiate any major repairs into the price, as repairing these do not add value to the property.

 - Termite activity is very common – only panic if there are major structural problems not superficial activity or presence in garden beds etc.

 - My last tip would be to attend the inspection, or at the very least have someone you know and trust attend on your behalf.